sjbennett123/polarlarp/content/current_writeups/_index.md

        Since we don’t have to be as secretive now, this is your friendly Mystic local of Stonewood, Kane.
 I will be at the Winter Veil Feast but briefly to deliver a update on the progress on Stonewoods recovery during the Winter months we have endured.
 Much prosperity and wealth has returned to the good town of Stonewood!
 The brew is flowing and spirits are raised!

-       We have received a grim threat from the Bloody Fist for when the “Cold breaks the blood shall fall like Rain on Stonewood” I will bring this missive we received recently.
+       We have received a grim threat from the Bloody Fist for when the “Cold breaks the blood shall fall like rain on Stonewood” I will bring this missive we received recently.
 I wish you all good ventures and and safe travels to the Winter Veil!

        You’re Friend in Darkness,